PreciousChicken/blog/content/posts/nextcloud-aio-docker-skeleton-change.md

 ## Introduction

 [Nextcloud](https://nextcloud.com/) is an open-source collaboration platform where teams can share files, calendars and other resources.
-When a new user on Nextcloud is created by a system administrator, when they first log onto the system they are presented with default files and folders automatically pre-generated (e.g. a pdf file entitled *Reasons to use Nextcloud*, etc).
+When a system administrator creates a new user on Nextcloud, the default files and folders that user views on their initial login are automatically populated as part of the Nextcloud setup (e.g. a pdf file entitled *Reasons to use Nextcloud*, etc).
 As the administrator you may want your users to view a different set of files and folders; and if you have installed Nextcloud via the [All-in-One Docker Image](https://github.com/nextcloud/all-in-one), this has to be done whilst navigating a docker container.

 This is a worked example demonstrating how to change these default files and folders (also called the skeleton directory), based on the already existing Nextcloud tutorial on [providing default files](https://docs.nextcloud.com/server/latest/admin_manual/configuration_files/default_files_configuration.html).
 The versions used in this guide are Nextcloud AIO v7.6.2 installed on Ubuntu Linux 22.04.3 LTS.
-If you have installed on a non-Linux server, this guide be less useful...
+If you have installed on a non-Linux server, this guide will be less useful...

 ## Opening a secure shell